Fourmilab/ratburger.org/wp-content/plugins/raw-html/readme.txt

 **Notes**

-This plugin doesn't fully support the Gutenberg editor.
-It will only work with the classic post editor.

 Some features of Raw HTML will only work for users who have the "unfiltered_html" capability.
 In a normal WordPress install that includes the Editor and Administrator roles.
 In a Multisite install, only the Super Admin has this capability by default.

 == Installation ==